-Flavored salt in 3 homemade versions, perfect to always have on hand for various preparations and also great as a gift idea for Christmas or other holidays.
-Homemade gifts are always very appreciated by those who receive them!
-To package the flavored salt, you will need jars with a 200g capacity, some ribbon, a card on which to write the uses (which you will find written at the end of the article for each type of salt), and you’re done!
+Flavored salt in 3 homemade versions, perfect to always have on hand for various preparations and also great as a Christmas or other holiday gift idea, homemade gifts are always much appreciated by those who receive them!
+To package the flavored salt, you’ll need jars with a 200 g capacity, some ribbon, a card on which to write the uses (which you’ll find written at the end of the article for each type of salt), and there you have it!

 And if you love making homemade gifts, you’ll also appreciate: